-In determining candidates for election to the Board or appointment to executive office, the Board does not consider the level of representation of women on the Board or in senior executive office, but rather makes their nomination and appointment decisions based on merit, by assessing whether a person's skills and experience are appropriate for particular roles.
-The Company has determined that, due to its current stage of development and the fact that the current nomination and appointment procedures have yielded appropriate candidates for nomination to the Board and appointment to executive office, it is unnecessary at this time to adopt a policy regarding the identification and nomination of female directors or the appointment of female executive officers, or to set targets for female directors or female executive officers.
+In determining candidates for election to the Board or appointment to executive office, decisions are ultimately based on merit against objective criteria and with due regard to the benefits of diversity in board composition (including the level of representation of women on the Board) and the desire to maximize the effectiveness of corporate decision-making, having regard to the best interests of the Company and its strategies and objectives, including the interests of its shareholders and other stakeholders.
+The Company has determined that, due to its current stage of development and the fact that the current nomination and appointment procedures have yielded appropriate candidates for nomination to the Board and appointment to executive office, it is unnecessary at this time to adopt a policy regarding the identification and nomination of female directors and the appointment of female executive officers, or to set targets for female directors or female executive officers.
+The Board does not set any fixed percentages or specific selection criteria as it believes that quotas or strict rules do not necessarily result in the identification or selection of the best candidates but, rather, all factors should be considered when assessing and determining the merits of an individual director and the composition a high functioning Board.
+The Company is attentive to this issue and is eager to address it through its assessment process.

-As at May 4, 2016, there are no women holding executive office in the Company and the major subsidiaries of the Company.
+As at the date of this Information Circular, there are no women holding executive office in the Company and the major subsidiaries of the Company.
 There are no women currently sitting on the Board of Directors.